f-baig/nano-drift/README.md

 # nano-drift
-a lightweight implementation of drifting models
+a lightweight implementation of drifting models written in pytorch